Project management has never been simple. The bigger issue is how much time disappears into coordination instead of delivery.

 Integration connects the project management platform with CRMs, code repositories, and financial software.
 APIs and native connectors allow AI models to access a complete view of the business context.

-Integrations in monday work management connect all the systems you already use.
+Integrations on intuitive solutions like monday work management connect all the systems you already use.
 Microsoft Teams, Gmail, Slack, Jira, and Salesforce run powerful projects without ever switching tabs.

 Design custom AI workflows without code